Training High-Level Schedulers with Execution-Feedback Reinforcement Learning for Long-Horizon GUI Automation¶

 TL;DR¶

-This paper proposes CES (Coordinator-Executor-State Tracker), a multi-agent framework coupled with a staged execution-feedback reinforcement learning algorithm.
-By decoupling high-level task planning from low-level execution, and through dedicated training of the Coordinator and State Tracker, CES significantly improves GUI agent planning and state management capabilities on long-horizon tasks.
+The authors propose CES (Coordinator-Executor-State Tracker), a multi-agent framework and phased execution-feedback reinforcement learning algorithm.
+By decoupling high-level task planning from low-level execution through specialized training of the Coordinator and State Tracker, the framework significantly enhances the planning and state management capabilities of GUI agents in long-horizon tasks.

 Background & Motivation¶

-- Conflicting capabilities in single-agent systems: Existing end-to-end GUI agents attempt to couple heterogeneous capabilities—task planning, multi-step reasoning, GUI element grounding, and precise action execution—within a single model.
-With limited parameters, simultaneously mastering both high-level and low-level abilities is difficult, and catastrophic capability collapse tends to occur as task complexity increases.
+- Conflict in Single-Agent Capabilities: Existing end-to-end GUI agents attempt to couple heterogeneous capabilities such as task planning, multi-step reasoning, GUI element localization, and precise action execution within a single model.
+Given limited parameters, simultaneously mastering both high-level and low-level capabilities is difficult, often leading to catastrophic capability collapse as task complexity increases.

-- Lack of task state awareness: In long-horizon tasks, agents primarily rely on screenshots to infer progress.
-However, screenshots are insufficient and unreliable state representations—recurring home screens, out-of-distribution interfaces, and similar situations make progress estimation difficult.
+- Lack of Task State Perception: In long-horizon tasks, agents primarily rely on screenshots to infer progress.
+However, screenshots are insufficient and unreliable state representations—recurring home screens or Out-Of-Distribution (OOD) interfaces make progress judgment difficult.

-- Limitations of the SFT paradigm: Supervised fine-tuning relies heavily on large-scale, high-quality trajectory annotations, which are costly to acquire and generalize poorly.
+- Limitations of SFT Paradigm: Supervised Fine-Tuning (SFT) heavily depends on large-scale, high-quality annotated trajectory data, which is costly and possesses poor generalization.

-- Insufficiency of single-step RL: Although existing RL methods achieve reasonable performance on simple tasks, they still train a single policy network and do not address the capability coupling problem.
+- Insufficient Single-step RL: Although existing RL methods achieve some success in simple tasks, they still train a single policy network and fail to resolve the capability coupling issue.

-- Temporal verification experiments: The paper designs screenshot temporal ordering experiments and finds that accuracy drops sharply as the step gap increases, empirically demonstrating that screenshots cannot adequately represent task state.
+- Temporal Verification Experiment: The paper designs a screenshot temporal judgment experiment, finding that accuracy drops sharply as the step interval increases.
+This empirically demonstrates that screenshots cannot fully represent task states.

 Method¶